TerenceChe/431_Project/README.md

 # this is needed so that output files can write to this directory
 mkdir -p distance_matrix

+# if you don't wish to print the before and after results of the distance
 make all

+# if you want to print the before and after result of the distances for easy verification of correctness

+make PRINT=1

 # running the serial version using random_graph_1000.txt